cucapra/hbir/docs/index.rst

 HammerBlade IR
 ==============

-HBIR is an intermediate representation / DSL for the HammerBlade Project that expresses the static and dynamic configuration of the target hardware as well as the high-level algorithm to be run.
-HBIR programs specify the hardware parameters of the target and how an algorithm should use the hardware.
+HBIR is a low-level programming language and compiler target for the HammerBlade reconfigurable manycore processor.
+Is core principle is *general abstraction for specialized machines:*
+HBIR itself makes very few assumptions about the hardware and instead offers a general substrate that can express a wide range of hardware configurations.
+An HBIR program jointly specifies the software algorithm itself, the configuration it runs on, and the physical hardware it targets.

 .. toctree::
    :maxdepth: 2